American logistics in the Northern France campaign: Background

-In the first weeks after D-Day, the American forces were supported over the Omaha and Utah Beaches, and through the Mulberry artificial port at Omaha specially constructed for the purpose, but the American Mulberry was abandoned after it was damaged by a storm on 19 June.
+In the first weeks after D-Day, the American forces were supported over the Omaha and Utah Beaches.
+Although the Mulberry artificial port at Omaha was specially constructed for supplying the invading military forces, it was abandoned after a storm damaged it on 19 June.
 Logistical support of the American armies on the continent in the longer term depended on the capture and repair of ports.
 The Overlord plan provided for the rehabilitation of eighteen ports in Normandy and Brittany.
 This task was assigned to port construction and repair (PC & R) groups.
 Each had a headquarters and headquarters company with specialists trained in port reconstruction, and a pool of heavy construction equipment with operators, which could be supplemented by engineer troops.
 Seven ports were expected to be captured and opened in the first four weeks: Isigny-sur-Mer, Cherbourg, Grandcamp, Saint-Vaast-sur-Seulles, Barfleur, Granville and Saint-Malo.
 Except for Cherbourg, all were small and tidal, and unable to berth vessels with a draft of more than 14 to 15 ft at high water, which ruled out larger vessels.
 Much therefore depended on the early opening of Cherbourg, which was expected to occur by eleven days after D-Day (D plus 11), and was expected to handle 6000 MTON of cargo per day by D plus 30, and 8000 MTON per day by D plus 90, more than the other six ports combined.